-Some load characteristics and input voltage conditions may require changing the factory settings for the converter to function properly.
+Although factory settings for the regulator are fine for most applications, some load characteristics and input voltage conditions may require changing the factory settings for the converter to function properly.
+In this case, follow these instructions or call Tech Support at the factory for further instructions.